ledgitbe/casco/README.md

 # Install
+1. `npm install -g yeoman`
 1. git clone this repo
-2. cd into directory
+1. cd into directory
-3. run `npm link`
+1. run `npm link`
-4. cd generator, then run `npm link`
+1. cd generator, then run `npm link`

 If you get permission errors when linking, use sudo.
 We recommend you use nvm to install node v10 or up.